halochaudhary/font_to_image/README.md

 # Font to Image
 ## Export Glyphs to PNG

-This repository contains a Python script that uses FontForge to export individual glyphs from a font file into PNG images.
+This repository contains two Python scripts that use FontForge to export glyphs from a font file into PNG images.
+One script exports all glyphs, while the other exports only a selected range of glyphs.
 This can be useful for various purposes such as creating font previews, generating assets for graphic design, or simply inspecting individual glyphs in detail.

+### Script 1: Export All Glyphs to PNG

+This script exports all glyphs from a specified font file.

-### Features
+#### Features

 - **Check Font File Existence:** Ensures the specified font file exists before processing.
 - **Automatic Output Directory Creation:** Creates an output directory if it doesn't already exist.
 - **Glyph Export:** Exports each glyph in the font to a separate PNG file.
 - **File Existence Check:** Skips exporting if the PNG file for a glyph already exists to prevent overwriting.

-### Usage
+#### Usage

 To use this script, follow these steps: